SPITFIRE AUDIO AMBIENT GUITARS – POWER CHORDS

 All patches include a great selection of ‘mics’, though in this case, they are either clean, DI, room or various amplifier signals.
 All sound suitable grungy, though anything outside of this and you’ll need to run 3rd party software like Amplitube or GuitarRig to further affect the signal.

-Overall quite cool sounding, though better suited in my option to embellishments’ in your arrangements rather than complete guitar replacement.
+Overall quite a cool sound, though better suited in my option to embellishments’ in your arrangements rather than complete guitar replacement.

 As expected, this category is long washy pad sounds, and what an excellent selection to choose from.
-Again, difficult to pinpoint what a patch will sound like until you load and have a play, so I would think this another great place to begin a pice that than try searching for that perfect nugget.
+Again, difficult to pinpoint what a patch will sound like until you load and have a play, so I would think this another great place to begin a piece that then try searching for that perfect nugget.

 Enigmatic is a perfect definition, most everything sounds ethereal and off-worldly.
 Plenty of scope for further manipulation with the FX engine as always, but a great selection of primer sounds for your arrangements.